Whatmore claims the date of first publication was April 10, 1884.

 Later, perhaps in 1890, Spencer Blackett published a new edition with 16 illustrations by Laslett J. Pott.

 In 1894 Longmans, Green, and Company published an edition that includes 16 illustrations by D. Murray Smith.
+I own an 1896 later edition with a fabulous inscription by HRH.

 Circa 1906 George Newnes published in London an edition with 8 illustrations by Cyrus Cuneo.